Content in RST files#

 collapsible-sections

 The maxdepth attribute of the toctree directive specifies the maximum number of heading levels to show in the documentation’s right pane, labeled On this page.
-In this guide, the maxdepth attribute is set to 3 for all sections.
-The toctree directive then includes an ordered list of the RST files to show in the Section Navigation pane.
-The RST extensions for the files in this list are omitted.
+The maxdepth attribute is set to 3 for all sections in this guide.

-To see the toctree directives for the other sections in this guide, in the project’s repository, go to the doc/source directory and look at the index.rst files in the child directories for the documentation sections.
+To see the toctree directives for the other sections in this guide, in the project’s repository, go to the doc/source directory and look at the index.rst files in the child directories.

 For more information on RST file setup, see reStructuredText files and Getting Started in the Sphinx documentation.